myouo/rocoarena/arena/docs/en/test.md

 ```
 `myo` is my username and `Myo` is the machine name, this will be different on other computers.

 The output includes colored portions, which are provided by the logger.
-Meanwhile, clever you must find that there's an error at testLua in outputs.
+Meanwhile, clever you will have noticed that an error appears in the testLua output.
 You may doubt why it compiles successfully but throws error.
 Actually, I executed the statement
 ```shell
 scr.runString("printf(1111)");
 ```